 But Why Would You Let Someone Else Take Credit for YOUR Writing?

-Assuming you want to build up your own brand as a writer, why would you want to be a ghostwriter?
+Assuming you want to build up your own brand as a professional writer, why would you want to be a ghostwriter?

 After all, you won’t get any of the credit.
 Your name won’t appear anywhere on the piece, and you probably can’t tell anyone you wrote it.

-Benefit #1: Being a Ghostwriter Pays Exceptionally Well
+Benefit #1: Being a Good Ghostwriter Pays Exceptionally Well

-One huge reason to be a ghostwriter is money.
+One huge reason to get into the ghostwriting business is money.
 Ghostwriting tends to pay better than regular freelancing.

 After all, having your name attached to your words is valuable for you as a writer.
 When you have a byline, you can use that piece of work to showcase your talent, build your reputation, and potentially attract new clients.

-There’s no exact rule of thumb for how much extra you should charge for ghostwriting over regular freelancing.
+There’s no exact rule of thumb for how much extra you should charge for a ghostwriting gig over regular freelance writing.
 Personally, I tend to increase my fee by about 15%–20%.

 On top of that, once you’ve established a ghostwriting relationship with someone, it often results in ongoing work for you.
 Most people want their writing to be consistent, so it makes sense to stick with the same writer.

 In other words, you have consistent work at a higher rate than usual.
 That’s quite a plus, isn’t it?

 Benefit #2: Ghostwriting Lets You Develop Closer Relationships with Big Names in Your Field

 As a ghostwriter, you’ll normally work quite closely with your client.
 You may be privy to their rough notes or mind maps, or you might interview them on the phone or in person.

 Chances are, you’re also focusing your ghostwriting on a particular area of expertise (especially if you’re writing for a blog).

 This means you’ve got a brilliant opportunity to get to know and be affiliated with someone well-established in your field.

-You’ll find that you get valuable insights into the “behind the scenes” of a top blog, or you get a clearer idea of how a big-name author works and thinks.
+You’ll find that you get valuable insights into the “behind the scenes” of a top blog, or you get a clearer idea of how a big-name book author works and thinks.